 We offer several types of services mainly so that we can take care of anyone’s needs in just about any situation.
 It can be a very difficult time in your life, so we want to take care of you in any way we can.
 By offering and discussing several options, we should be able to give you what you desire and what is the most affordable solution.
 The various options can be divided into two basic categories: 1.
 Unattended Memorial Services and 2.
 Attended Memorial Services.

 UNATTENDED MEMORIAL SERVICES

 These are the services we provide when the circumstances are such that we go out alone to scatter the ashes.
+This would be the least expensive of all options.
+One reason for this is that a Captain is not required: just the licensed person to perform the scattering.
 Even though no one is physically with us, we treat the ceremony as if the family were actually present.
 By this I mean the same loving, and dignified respect is given to the deceased.
 As their ashes are entered into the sea, I do a prayer and lower the ashes in a basket decorated with roses and rose petals.
 The exact location is recorded with a Memorial Certificate and letter sent to a surviving family member if one is identified.
 When the ashes are provided to me by a Mortuary, the certificate and letter are mailed directly to the Mortuary.

 - Single scattering-of ashes: Only one set of ashes has been given to me by a family member or Mortuary.

 - Multiple Scattering-of-ashes: Several sets of ashes have been entrusted to me.
 Each set is placed in a separate location with individual attention to the prayer and flowers.
 This includes the scattering-of ashes that is referred to as ‘medical waste’.